 The Drawer Saga

-Once we got our pieces home, hubs pulled them out of the car.
+Once we got our pieces home, Hubs pulled them out of the car.

 He put them onto a piece of cardboard on the driveway and blew them out with an air gun.

-I wanted to emphasize the waterfall feature, so my plan was to strip the top of the dresser and first drawer, sand down the painted finish and then paint the rest of the body.
+The missing drawer didn’t give us the option to strip the dresser back to its original wood finish.
+We would have to paint the piece.
+However, I wanted to emphasize the waterfall feature, so my plan was to strip the top of the dresser and first drawer, sand down the painted finish and then paint the rest of the body.

-The filler looked obvious, but it was hubs to the rescue once again!
+The filler looked obvious, but it was Hubs to the rescue once again!
 He was able to camouflage the patches by following along the grain with stain pens in various shades to blend it in.

-We ultimately settled on PPG Break-Through.
+For the paint selection, we ultimately settled on PPG Break-Through.
 The satin finish dries extremely matte, which I wanted to try, and it’s tough as nails.
-The big advantage is that we were done in under half a day – no need to topcoat.
-Here’s a great article about the pros and cons of Advance vs. Break-Through.
+A big advantage is that we were done in under half a day – no need to topcoat.

-To help decide the colour, here is one of hubs’ best tips: he cuts up pieces of MDF into 5.5″ squares.
+To help decide the colour, here is one of Hubs’ best tips.
+He cuts up pieces of MDF into 5.5″ squares.
 Every time we get a new paint, he paints it onto a piece of MDF to keep as a sample (aka, a large paint chip!).
 That way, we can see the true accurate colour and get a better idea of how it will look on the piece.

-We finally settle on charcoal grey.
+After much deliberation, we finally settled on charcoal grey.

 The deciding factor in choosing the final colour was wetting down the wood portion with mineral spirits to see what would coordinate best.
 I thought the tone of the wood would look striking against a dark contrast.